HsiangHung/Machine_Learning_Note/Statistical_Test/Q_Q_Plot/README.md

 ![](images/q_q_two_data_2.png)

-If the points lie along a line, we can observe the two dataset came from same distribution.
+If the points in the Q-Q plot lie along a line, we can infer the two dataset came from same distribution.

 #### Reference